zwarag/typst-homework-template/main.typ

 pure LLM synthesis.
 Typical errors included calling log10 on price values without first mapping the bar index, using the removed security() keyword, and returning tuples where Pine Script expects series<float>.
 No model supplied the analytical derivation of the regression coefficients, even when explicitly requested.
+Manual Pine Script examples that target logarithmic displays exist in the TradingView library, indicating that the workflow is feasible but still under-documented #cite(tradingview_log_regression).

 = Task 2: Perlin Noise Sphere in the Three.js Editor

 The second task challenged the models to animate a sphere with Perlin noise entirely inside the Three.js Editor.
-A seemingly minor runtime change between r157 and r158 invalidated legacy advice that relied on `this.update()`, so I crafted an updated prompt explicitly mentioning the new `onBeforeRender` hook.
+A seemingly minor runtime change between r157 and r158 invalidated legacy advice that relied on `this.update()`, so I crafted an updated prompt explicitly mentioning the new `onBeforeRender` hook that the r180 migration notes highlight for editor scripts #cite(threejs_r180).

 ```text
 You are a senior creative-coding and 3D-graphics expert.